Please Call For A Free Consultation (770) 716-0200

 While these are only a few examples of when a case can be paused, it is important to understand all these exceptions, as the statute of limitations will not begin to run until the tolling factor is no longer an issue.
 For these reasons, if you want to figure out if any factors in your case can impact your filing deadline, consider reaching out to an experienced Georgia personal injury attorney as soon as possible.
 These lawyers can help you determine not only by when you have to file your case but whether there are factors that can interfere with this timing.

-If you want to ensure you have enough time to file your legal claim, consider reaching out to an experienced Georgia personal injury attorney at Richard D. Hobbs & Associates P.C.
+If you want to ensure you have enough time to file your legal claim, consider reaching out to an experienced Georgia personal injury attorney at Richard D. Hobbs & Associates, P.C.

 Our legal team can promptly review and analyze your case, determine the time limits that apply and make sure that your claim is prepared and filed within the appropriate timeframes so that you can pursue the money you need.